microsoft/CopilotHackathon/exercisefiles/node/README.md

 - **/TellMeAJoke**:

-Make a call to the joke api and return a random joke using axios
+Make a call to the joke API and return a random joke using axios

 - **/MoviesByDirector**:

-(this will require to browse to https://www.omdbapi.com/apikey.aspx and request a FREE API Key)
+(To obtain a free API key, you will need to visit https://www.omdbapi.com/apikey.aspx and make a request.)

 Receive by querystring a parameter called director